 You can also join a walking tour that focuses on Monterey’s colonial history and adobe buildings.
 Or, follow the 3 km (2 mile) Path of History, marked up by yellow tiles, to take in the city’s most notable historic structures, such as the Spanish-colonial Royal Presidio Chapel, constructed in 1794.

 Visit Monterey between April and December and you have a good chance of seeing migratory humpback and blue whales.
-We recommend embarking on an intimate whale-watching trip led by experienced experts who can help interpret the whales’ behaviour.
-Outside of this time, you can still see gray whales, orcas, porpoises and dolphins.
+We recommend embarking on an intimate whale watching trip led by experienced experts who can help interpret the whales’ behaviour.
+Outside of this time, you can still see grey whales, orcas, porpoises and dolphins.

 If you’re itching to get out and about, you could hire a bike from Fisherman’s Wharf and cycle along the coast, following the 4 km (2.6 mile) flat cycle path to Lovers Point Park.
 From the park’s namesake rocky point you can look back and take in views over Monterey Bay.
 The park also has a sandy beach that’s popular for swimming.